sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-getrecordedsampling" %}

 - Returns the recorded parameters and objective value pairs of an optimisation process (in order of occurrence, including duplicates).
-- The recording is turned off as default, to turn on the recording, set `::mant::isRecordingSampling` to true.
+- The recording is turned off as default, to turn on the recording, set `::mant::isRecordingSampling` to `true`.
 - The recording is emptied when `.optimise(...)` is called again.

 {% include example name=include.signature %}